 How to Add Support for Passkeys Authentication

-Passkeys can be used to secure onchain smart accounts using fingerprint, face recognition, or the device PIN code.
-Users no longer need to manage and remember complex private keys; instead, they can effortlessly access their digital wallets using passkey-enabled devices, synced across devices via Apple's iCloud Keychain, or other cross-platform password managers like Proton Pass and Bitwarden.
+Passkeys secure on-chain smart accounts using fingerprint, face recognition, or device PIN codes.
+Users no longer need to manage complex private keys—they can access their digital wallets using passkey-enabled devices synced via Apple's iCloud Keychain or cross-platform password managers like Proton Pass and Bitwarden.

-In the context of an Ethereum wallet, Passkeys serve as substitutes for traditional seedphrase backups.
-Unlike the default curve (secp256k1) used for Externally Owned Accounts (EOA), Passkeys generate unique digital keys using the secp256r1 curve.
-These keys benefit from device secure enclave cryptography, which enhances security by preventing password reuse.
-Passkeys are built on the WebAuthn standard, leveraging public-key cryptography.
-Developed collaboratively by the FIDO Alliance, which includes Apple, Google, Microsoft, and others, Passkeys strictly adhere to WebAuthn standards.
+In Ethereum wallets, Passkeys replace traditional seed phrase backups.
+Unlike the secp256k1 curve used for Externally Owned Accounts (EOAs), Passkeys generate digital keys using the secp256r1 curve.
+These keys leverage device secure enclave cryptography, enhancing security and preventing password reuse.
+Passkeys are built on the WebAuthn standard using public-key cryptography, developed collaboratively by the FIDO Alliance (Apple, Google, Microsoft, and others) in strict adherence to WebAuthn standards.

 Safe Passkeys

-The Safe Passkeys contracts are developed by the Safe Protocol Team.
-The contracts and their audits are available on the Safe-Modules repo.
-The deployment addresses can be found in our contract deployment page.
+Safe Passkeys contracts are developed by the Safe Protocol Team.
+The contracts and audits are available in the Safe-Modules repository.
+Deployment addresses can be found on our contract deployment page.

 Demo

-These example showcases a Safe Smart Account deployment utilizing 4337 and Passkeys
+These examples showcase Safe Smart Account deployments utilizing ERC-4337 and Passkeys

 Quick start